a-mabe/OpenHIIT/.github/pull_request_template.md

 ### Tested Platforms

 *List all platforms where you have tested this PR.
-If you haven’t tested on a platform (e.g., iOS), please note it so maintainers know it still needs testing.*
+If you haven’t tested on a platform that could be affected (e.g., iOS), please note it so maintainers know it still needs testing.*

+*Platform 1: iOS 16.3, Apple iPhone 12*

 ## Screenshots (optional)